-Some of his publications focusing on the institutionalization and reception of modernism are: Beyond Wilderness: The Group of Seven, Canadian Identity, and Contemporary Art, co-edited with Peter White (McGill-Queen’s University Press, 2007), which the critic Nancy Tousley called “the most innovative and important book of the decade on contemporary Canadian art”; Ruthless Hedonism: The American Reception of Matisse (University of Chicago Press, 1999), which won an American Association of University Press Book Award; Voices of Fire: Art, Rage, Power, and the State, which was co-edited with Bruce Barber and Serge Guilbaut (University of Toronto Press, 1996); The Flat Side of the Landscape (Mendel Art Gallery, 1989), which won the Braide Award for Outstanding Scholarship in the field of Canadian art history; Degas to Matisse (Abrams and the Harvard University Art Museums, 1988); and David Milne and the Modern Tradition of Painting (Coach House Press, 1983).
-He is also the editor of the four-volume edition of Clement Greenberg: The Collected Essays and Criticism (University of Chicago Press, 1986 and 1993).
-The volumes were named to The New York Times list of "best" books of the year in both 1986 and 1993, and have received hundreds of scholarly citations.
+His other books include: Beyond Wilderness (2007), edited with Peter White; Ruthless Hedonism: The American Reception of Matisse (1999); Voices of Fire: Art, Rage, Power, and the State (1996), co-edited with Bruce Barber and Serge Guilbaut; The Flat Side of the Landscape (1989); Degas to Matisse (1988); and David Milne and the Modern Tradition of Painting (1983).
+He is also the editor of the four-volume edition of Clement Greenberg: The Collected Essays and Criticism (1986 and 1993).
+The volumes were named to The New York Times list of "best" books of the year, and have received hundreds of scholarly citations.

 Additional biography: Canadian Who’s Who